NielsLiisberg/Python-FastAPI-demo/readme.md

 source /prj/python39/bin/activate
 ````

-Now we have python and and python package manager.
+Now we have Python and and Python package manager.
 Does it work?

 ```
+python --version
 pip --version
-python --version
 ```

-## Next step: Install FastAPI Python framework
+## Next step: Install the Python code

-Let's make a directory in our project folder for FastAPI and clone `this` git repo:
+Let's make a directory in our project folder for FastAPI and clone `this` git repo to our IBM i:

 ```
 mkdir /prj/FastAPI